NobelXun/Debloating/README.md

 ### environment

-This project is based on Ubuntu 18.04 system, the kernel source version is 5.4.273
+the kernel source version is 5.4.273